June 14 & 15, 2017

 Registration and Fees

 Conference fees are $90.00 per person, including meals for the one and one-half day conference.
-Limited opportunities to waive conference fees will be made available for certain individuals – more information will be announced soon.
+Limited opportunities to waive conference fees will be made available for certain individuals.

 Former Senior Advisor to the President of the United States